Phase diagram of solution of oppositely charged polyelectrolytes: Phases in the absence of a salt

-In this section we discuss all possible phases in the absence of monovalent salt, i.e., $r_s\rightarrow\infty$.
-Although this situation is not realistic, it serves as a start point for more complicated theory at finite $r_s$ (see Sec.~\ref{sec:screen}).
-Here and below, We focus on the role of the Coulomb interaction and neglect all other interactions such as hydrophobic force.
+In this section we discuss all possible phases in the absence of salt, i.e., $r_s\rightarrow\infty$.
+Although this situation is not realistic, it serves as a starting point for more complicated theory at finite $r_s$ (see Sec.~\ref{sec:screen}).
+Here and below we focus on the role of the Coulomb interaction and neglect all other interactions such as the hydrophobic one.
 We focus on $x<1$ side and postpone the discussion of $x>1$ side till Sec.~\ref{sec:inverse}.

-Let us first clarify the terminology ``phase".
-By definition, a phase of a system containing one or several substances is an equilibrium homogeneous state~\cite{Landau}.
-The chemical potential of each substance in each phase is uniquely defined and calculated independently.
-In the present case, we have a system of two substances: PA and PC.
-Following the definition, there are three possible phases: the phase of a single drop (Fig.~\ref{fig:PE}d), the phase of free complexes (Fig.~\ref{fig:PE}b), and the tadpole phase (Fig.~\ref{fig:phase}e).
-Although we cannot proof rigidly that only these three phases can appear in the phase diagram, we have a quite convincing argument.
-We show in the last subsection of this section that three possible phases or phase coexistence are ruled out by free energy considerations.
+There are three main phases in our system: the phase of a single drop (Fig.~\ref{fig:PE}d), the phase of free complexes (Fig.~\ref{fig:PE}b), and the tadpole phase (Fig.~\ref{fig:phase}e).
 At $x=1$, there is no Coulomb repulsion between complexes, the phase of a single drop is preferred due to the short range correlation energy gain (see Fig.~\ref{fig:correlation}).
 At $x\ll 1$, the phase of free complexes is preferred because of strong Coulomb repulsion between complexes.
 Then it is natural to conclude that the tadpole phase, which is kind of combination of the other two phases, appears in vicinity of $x=1$.
-To testify this idea, we focus on possible phase coexistent regions.
-For example, the phase of free complexes can coexist with the tadpole phase, and the tadpole phase can coexist with the phase of a single drop.
+To verify this idea, we focus on possible phase coexistent regions.
+The phase of free complexes can coexist with the tadpole phase, and the tadpole phase can coexist with the phase of a single drop.
 By minimizing the free energies in these two regions respectively, we can find the ranges of $x$ in which one or the other phase is preferred, or the two phases coexist.
 This leads to the phase diagram at $r_s\rightarrow\infty$.